Matchi-chan/matchi-chan.github.com/_posts/2013-04-16-Oreimo-series-2-episode-1-review.md

 Can't have an OP that isn't by kz for ClariS!
 It wouldn't be Oreimo otherwise.
 The song has grown on me, but it can never top irony, the OP to the first series.

 Overall, a good solid episode that seems to manage the two endings to the first series well.

--will do episode 2 once I've watched it, can't be bothered now-